diffplug/spotless/PULL_REQUEST_TEMPLATE.md

+Please **DO NOT FORCE PUSH**.
+Don't worry about messy history, it's easier to do code review if we can tell what happened after the review, and force pushing breaks that.

 Please make sure that your [PR allows edits from maintainers](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/).
 Sometimes its faster for us to just fix something than it is to describe how to fix it.

 ![Allow edits from maintainers](https://help.github.com/assets/images/help/pull_requests/allow-maintainers-to-make-edits-sidebar-checkbox.png)